i.1 – Defining Seaports

 An approach to understanding the diversity of ports is their classification into typologies to analyze their specific role and functions.
 Conventionally, ports can be categorized based on a large number of dimensions, such as:

-• Geographical attributes.
+• Geographical context.
 Refers to the main characteristics of the port site and situation.
-Coastal and inland geography conditions create variety in the locational setting of port sites, such as in a bay, along a coastline, on a river, or in an estuary.
-Many sites have natural advantages, while for others, the site needs to be improved with dredging and landfills.
+Coastal and inland geography conditions create variety in the locational setting of port sites and their harbors, such as in a bay, along a coastline, on a river, or in an estuary.
+Many port sites have natural advantages, while others need to be improved with dredging and landfills.
+Some are entirely artificial creations.
 Although a port site is fixed in space, its situation is relative to the main shipping lanes and hinterland, or its proximity to and interactions with cities or urban conurbations.

 • Governance and institutional settings.
 Refers to the terms of land ownership and the roles of institutional arrangements between the public and private sectors.
 Many ports are publicly owned but have terminals operated by private organizations.